bulga138/script-navigator/README.md

 This extension contributes the following command to the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):

-  - `Script Jumper: Re-index Workspace`: Manually rescans the entire workspace for all `package.json` files.
+  - `Script Navigator: Re-index Workspace`: Manually rescans the entire workspace for all `package.json` files.

 ## 📦 Requirements